GyPSii: History

 According to co-founder Daniel Harple, while cycling around Amsterdam in 2007 searching for nearby restaurants with his mobile phone browser, he realized the need for a software application that would allow friends to easily track and share locations and activities with each other.
 The previous year Harple had met GyPSii's other founder, Sam Critchley, who had been working on a location-based mobile URL geolocation application, a2b, originally based on a database of restaurant and other landmark locations, since 2004, and which had launched and received some international press coverage in 2006.
 After meeting, Harple and Critchley came up with the idea for GyPSii whilst meeting in a café in Amsterdam and began to collaborate on the new service.
 Their application became the Amsterdam-based company, GeoSolutions BV, doing business as Gypsii.
 Shortly afterward, the resulting startup was acquired and merged to Finnish company Benefon, later known as GeoSentric OYJ, parent company of GeoSentric Group.
 At this time GyPSii received early press coverage noting the role positioning technologies would begin to play in mobile social networks.

-GyPSii was launched in time for the 2008 Olympics in Bejiing, where the app's real time blogging enabled event results, videos and pictures to be "broadcast" instantly via GyPSii.
+GyPSii was launched in time for the 2008 Olympics in Beijing, where the app's real time blogging enabled event results, videos and pictures to be "broadcast" instantly via GyPSii.
 Shortly after its launch, Harple predicted GyPSii "could have more users in one year than Facebook had in three."
 GyPSii added about 1 million new users in China in the last quarter of 2009.
 By May 2010 the company reported it had reached over two million users, and in June 2010, added 130 million subscribers in Latin America as part of a deal with mobile operator Telefónica.

 In 2009, GyPSii was a Webby Award winner in the Social Networking category.

 In 2010 Sina Weibo entered into a joint venture with GeoSentric's GyPSii.
 Sina eventually took over operations of GyPSii services such as the Chinese language location-based mobile social networking application called WeilLngDi, as well as the location-based photo-sharing service similar to Instagram called TuDing.

 In September 2010, Harple resigned as Executive Chairman and Group CEO, but continues as a major shareholder and lead inventor/patent-holder to GeoSentric and its technologies.